xdebug/vscode-php-debug/README.md

 ```

 Please also note that setting any of the CLI debugging options will not work with remote host debugging, because the script is always launched locally.
 If you want to debug a CLI script on a remote host, you need to launch it manually from the command line.

+## Proxy support

+The debugger can register itself to a DBGp proxy with a IDE Key.
+The proxy will then forward to the IDE only those DBGp sessions that have this specified IDE key.
+This is helpful in a multiuser environment where developers cannot use the same DBGp port at the same time.
+Careful setup is needed that requests to the web server contain the matching IDE key.

+The official implementation of the [dbgpProxy](https://xdebug.org/docs/dbgpProxy).

+A _Xdebug helper_ browser extension is also recommended.
+There the request side IDE key can be easily configured.

 ## Troubleshooting